by Ana Hoffman 131 comments

 I see many of my clients advertise products that don’t relate to their niche in any shape or form.

-Like placing a CommentLuv Premium banner on a weight loss blog.
+Like placing a digital marketing banner ad on a weight loss blog.
+Really?…

 4. QUALITY

-When you do paid advertising, you don’t necessarily vouch for the products advertised, but the quality of advertised products still reflects on you and your business.
+Nonetheless, the quality of advertised products unquestionably reflects on you and your business.

 5. GO THE EXTRA MILE

-Banner advertising income is fairly passive, but not hands-free.
+Banner advertising income could be fairly passive, but NOT hands-free.

 If your advertisers are not getting the click-throughs they expect, they won’t renew, just like Lisa Irby mentioned above.

-Keeping your present advertisers happy is much easier that getting new ones, so make sure you do just that.
+Keeping your current advertisers happy is much easier that getting new ones, so make sure you do just that.

-Here’s a great tip I got from one of Yaro Starak‘s newsletters on how to attract blog sponsors:
+Here’s a great tip I got from Yaro Starak:

 Simple and brilliant.